dagargo/overwitch/README.md

 }
 ```

-If the file `~/.config/elektroid/elektron-devices.json` is found, it will take precedence over the installed one.
+If the `~/.config/elektroid/elektron-devices.json` is found and the device is defined there, the definition will take precedence over the device defined in the included JSON file.
+This allows working with devices not included in the distributed file without the need of defining all of them.

 ### Inside the library